1930 FIFA World Cup Group 3

 Group 3 of the 1930 FIFA World Cup began on 14 July 1930 and concluded on 21 July 1930.
 Uruguay won the group, and advanced to the semi-finals.
 Romania and Peru failed to advance.

+Romania scored early on in their first match against Peru.
+The score stayed at 1–0 until Peru found an equalizer in the 75th minute.
+Romania scored 2 late goals to win the match 3–1.
+Peru were eliminated 1 match later by hosts Uruguay after 1 goal from Hector Castro was enough to win the match.
+Uruguay dominated the first half of their game against Romania, scoring 4 goals which was enough to send them through to the knockouts.